Trusted WordPress tutorials, when you need them most.

 While this doesn’t directly reduce the number of HTTP requests, it does speed up the process and makes transferring your website files faster.

 We hope this tutorial helped you learn how to reduce HTTP requests in WordPress.
-You may also want to see other guides for improving WordPress performance:
+You may also want to check out our other expert guides for improving site speed and performance.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.